The name comes from the Sanskrit,“Supta” meaning “Supine”, “Kapota” meaning “Pigeon”,and “Asana”, meaning “Posture”.

 5. Begin to gently pull the knee towards the chest and remain in this pose for 30 seconds to a minute, then switch sides.

-6. With exhalation, gently release the legs, release the clasped fingers, bring the foot down and relax in shavasana.
+6. And Finally With exhalation, gently release the legs, release the clasped fingers, bring the foot down and relax in shavasana.

 1. Feet closer to the hips.

-2. Bring ankle in line with the knee.
+2. Bring ankle in line in addition with knees.